PolyRocketMatt/PolyRocketMatt/README.md

 ### Hi there 👋

 Welcome to my profile!<br/>
-I'm 20 years old programmer based in little Belgium.
-I'm really interested in procedural terrain generation and graphical algorithms.
-Currently I'm working on Sierra, which is a next generation terrain generator for Minecraft!<br/>
+I'm 20 years old programmer based in little Belgium.Currently I'm enrolled for a bachelor's degree in computer science at the Catholic University of Leuven.<br/>
 **Languages**: <br/>
 - Java
 - Kotlin